AryeoHQ/kafkaesque/README.md

 }
 ```

-### 2. Configure Avro Registry Consumer (Optional)

-If consuming Avro messages, ensure your topic implements `HasAvroRegistry` (same as producing setup above).

-### 3. Create a Consumable Topic
+### 2. Create a Consumable Topic

-Create a topic that can receive and route messages:
+Start with a basic topic that can receive and route messages:

 ```php
 <?php